Kavieng is the capital and largest town in the province of New Ireland.

 Kavieng has a golf course plus a range of restaurants and bar facilities, banks and ATM’s, general stores, bakeries and supermarkets.

-There are a variety of places to stay ranging from guesthouses to hotel & resort style accommodation.
+There are a variety of places to stay ranging from guesthouses to hotel and resort style accommodation.

 The main Kavieng Market is located on the foreshore and is a colorful hub of activity most days of the week.